-These coefficients ware established so as to ensure a return on the capitalized acquisition costs in the event of the respective cancellation of an insurance policy.
+These coefficients were established so as to ensure a return on the capitalized acquisition costs in the event of the respective cancellation of an insurance policy.
 The coefficient oscillates (depending on particular product) from 0% to 75% of negative provision.
 Activation is calculated individually for each policy.

-The life provision is initially measured using the assumptions used for calculating the corresponding premiums and remains unchanged.
+The life provision is initially measured using the assumptions used for calculating the corresponding premiums.